Last Updated: 12/03/2019

 - If you are travelling across different time zones you should discuss this with your doctor or pharmacist who will be able to advise you what to do.

-Travelling with humira (Adalimumab), Golimumab (Simponi), or Ustekinumab (Stelara)
+Travelling with injectable medications: Adalimumab, Golimumab (Simponi), or Ustekinumab (Stelara)

 - If you are travelling with medication that needs to be kept cold, you can obtain a variety of useful cooling travel wallets from Frio Uk